synnaxlabs/synnax/docs/tech/telemetry.md

 are typically triggered by some command or sensor value.
 These emergent events aren't useful to query in hindsight, and, as a result, most software signals are completely virtual and don't need to be persisted to disk.

+## 3.5 - Summary

+The main differences these variants can be broken down into:

+- Emission Rates
+- Emission Regularity
+- Payload Sizes and Variation
+- Persistence Requirements
+- Latency and Jitter Tolerance

+Events vs. Metrics